ScilifelabDataCentre/dds_web/README.md

 the default server in the container is `gunicorn` (`CMD ["gunicorn", "app:app"]`).

-In addition to using `gunicorn` to serve files and runing the MySQL database separately, you will also need to oveerwrit all (or most) of the default configuration values.
+In addition to using `gunicorn` to serve files and runing the MySQL database separately, you will also need to overwrite all (or most) of the default configuration values.

 ### Environment variables